bliwinx/Recipe-Shopping-List-App/README.md

 - SQL

 ## Notes
-This project was originally developed as part of my coursework and further refined independently.
+This project was originally developed as part of my coursework.